Last Updated on June 1, 2023 by Kapuluan

 Who are you buying from?

-When the fair treatment of people and planet is at the core of your shopping sensibility, it is best to be able to put a community to your commodity.
+When the fair treatment of people and the planet is at the core of your shopping sensibility, it is best to be able to put a community to your commodity.
 While impossible for most people to “shop local” tropical products, it is certainly not difficult to see the transparency of a small company’s supply chain.

-Really think before buying coconut products.
+Think before buying coconut products.

 Seek out brands that explicitly delineate how people are treated, what they do to give back, how surrounding communities are supported, and how the artisanal nature of coconut oil production is preserved.